2010 Solomon Islands general election

 General elections were held in the Solomon Islands on 4 August 2010.
 The election date was announced in May 2010 by Prime Minister Derek Sikua.
 Although the announcement was deemed to be premature, as only the Governor General has the authority to announce the election date upon the advice of the Electoral Commission, the election date remained the same.

 Candidates

 There were a total of 509 candidates, including 25 women.

 Results

 The event was overseen by international election observers connected with the United Nations International Election Observation Coordination Team.
 The elections were described as peaceful, although strong concerns were expressed about voter registration irregularities.

 25 incumbents were returned and 25 were replaced (including three seats where the incumbent chose not to recontest and one seat that was vacant due to the death of Edward Huni'ehu).
 Of the 50 MPs, most are relatively inexperienced: 45 have served less than two terms in office.
 The five long-serving MPs are Job Dudley Tausinga (entering his 7th consecutive term), Danny Philip (5th term), Snyder Rini (4th term), Manasseh Sogavare (4th term) and Gordon Darcy Lilo (3rd term).

 By constituency

-Incumbent members are marked with an asterisk.